leok31/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk compare_histogram](./PA1_template_files/figure-html/compare_histogram.png)

 d.
 Imact
-We can see that the mean and median are now the same.
+We can see that the mean and median are the same.
 From the box plot we can see that when we remove NAs and replace them with the mean value for each interval, the IQR get smaller and we get a few more outliers.
 From the side-by-side histogram we see that the overall shape has not changed but the frequency of the highest bin range has increased.

-## Are there differences in activity patterns between weekdays and weekends?
+### Are there differences in activity patterns between weekdays and weekends?

 ```r